FloppaDev/webcat/README.md

 # webcat

-A 2d platform game written in js.
+A 2d game engine written in js.

-The engine is made from scratch using WebGl2 for rendering and Blender as a level editor.
+It is made from scratch using WebGL2 for rendering and Blender as a level editor.
 Python is used to export levels data and make all the assets available to the game.